Massive copper mine tests Trump's push to slash regulation

 "Those are people's rights," she said.

-(This version of the story was refiled to add dropped word "to" in paragraph 9)
+(This refiled version of the story adds dropped word "to" in paragraph nine).

 Editing by Richard Valdmanis and Brian Thevenot